Wednesday, October 19, 2016

 At the front desk, I asked Antonio how far it was to Cirie.
 Definitely more doable, he noted, asking for the address.
 When I gave him the locale noted on my grandfather’s birth record, he responded by saying that the address was less than a 15-minute walk from the Hotel Roma.
 “You’re kidding,” I said.
 He shook his head “no.”

 So, after pointing me in the right direction, it did indeed turn out to be but a short walk to the address on his birth record.
 The building itself was long gone, of course.
-Carlo was born in 1882, nearly 60 years before WWII, when Torino was flattened by Allied, and later, Axis air strikes as the Germans retreated from Southern Europe.
+Carlo was born in 1882, nearly 60 years before WWII, when Torino was literally flattened by Allied air strikes as the Nazis retreated from Southern Europe.

 Nonetheless, the address did exist in a post-war residential tenement along Corso San Maurizio (below).
 Sat down for a spell, absorbing the ambiance of the location.
 The park across the street known as Giardini Reali is the second largest in Torino’s city center.